SteveCastle/SteveCastle/README.md

 * https://youtube.com/codeworkshops

-### LowKey Image Viewer
+### LowKey Media Viewer

-A dead simple image viewer that maximizes the viewing space for images and obliterates clutter.
+A dead simple media viewer that maximizes the viewing space for images and obliterates clutter.

 https://lowkeyviewer.com